Olympiques Calgary Olympics '88: Forming the Olympiques Calgary Olympics '88

-Following Calgary's selection as the host city for the 1988 Winter Olympic Games an official organizing committee was formed in January of 1982, and incorporated in April of 1982 under the name XV Olympic Winter Games Organizing Committee.
+Following Calgary's selection as the host city for the 1988 Winter Olympic Games an official organizing committee was formed in January 1982, and incorporated in April 1982 under the name XV Olympic Winter Games Organizing Committee.
 Later the organization was officially incorporated as Olympiques Calgary Olympics '88 recognizing Canada's bilingual recognition of French and English as the nation's official languages.
 The name Calgary Olympic Organizing Committee had the acronym of COOC which the committee wanted to avoid.
 The organization used the acronym OCO'88.
 OCO'88's symbol continued the stylized snowflake composed of four small "c"'s representing Calgary surrounding one large "C" representing Canada.
 The symbol was originally designed and used by CODA to support the Olympic bid.

 OCO'88 was formed by utilizing many of the original board of directors members from CODA, originally starting with 11 members who each were given a specific area of responsibility.
 The board of directors continued to grow, first when Mayor Ralph Klein felt representation from the City of Calgary was insufficient and requested a second member.
 The board grew to 25 members by October 1983.
 The organization further expanded to 29 members by 1985, when former Alberta premier, Peter Lougheed, was added to the list.

 In March 1982, the first president of OCO'88 was identified after a long search which included 129 candidates.
 David Leighton, an author, businessman and president of The Banff Centre was chosen for the role, and began part time in May 1982 and transitioned to full-time in September 1982.
 On December 30, 1982 the board of directors voted unanimously to terminate Leighton's contract, and an agreement was made for Leighton remained in the role of president until his resignation on January 18, 1983, five months after becoming full-time.
 The board and Leighton agreed to state the reason for his resignation was a "difference in management philosophy", while board chairman Frank King noted there were concerns with budget development, site locations, and dissatisfaction with the other members of the board.
 In May 1983, Bill Pratt was selected as the new president and Chief Operating Officer from approximately 200 candidates.
 Pratt was viewed as a "hands on" manager who worked as the project manager for the Calgary Saddledome construction, General Manager of the Calgary Stampede, and was involved in the construction of numerous buildings around Calgary.
 Pratt's hand's on management style was not universally appreciated, and Mayor Ralph Klein and long-time city Alderman Donald Adam Hartman argued against OCO'88 hiring Pratt.

 The City of Calgary and the Canadian Olympic Association (COA) delegated officially all Olympic responsibilities, including staging the Winter Olympics under the Olympic Charter, to the renamed OCO'88 in February and September 1983 respectively.